sayak-sketch/OIBSIP_JavaDevelopment_taskno-2/Readme.md

-TASK 2
+# TASK 2
+#Number Guessing Game
-Number Guessing Game, Created under the internship of OASIS INFOBYTE by SAYAK MUKHERJEE.
+#Created under the internship of OASIS INFOBYTE by SAYAK MUKHERJEE.
 A simple yet engaging console-based Number Guessing Game implemented in Java.
 The game challenges players to guess a secret number within a given range, providing hints along the way.

 Game Overview